joshsmith/node-directededge/README.md

 # node-directededge

-A client implementation of DirectedEdge's REST API in Node.js.
+A client implementation of Directed Edge's REST API in Node.js.

+## What is Directed Edge?
+Directed Edge (http://directededge.com) helps you find related stuff.

+It's a recommendations engine that plugs into your site to deliver Amazon-like recommendations.
+You can show your users personalized recommendations and similar content or products based on data you're already collecting.

+## Installation

+### Installing node-directededge
+`$ npm install node-directedge`

+## Examples

-## Example 1
+### Example 1

-### Get 5 new recommended interests for a user
+#### Get 5 new recommended interests for a user

     var de = new DirectedEdge('username', 'password');